rharmanca/robscode-mode/README.md

 - Each tool definition consumes context tokens
 - Every intermediate result passes through the model

-Connecting many MCP servers quickly overloads the context window and increases latency and cost.

 ### The approach

 Code Mode flips this model: